Firmware Files¶

 The easiest way to get new firmware is to check the official Anduril firmware binaries.

-Download the .hex file for the firmware to a convenient place.
+file for the firmware to a convenient place.
+If the

 Since Anduril is open source anyone can get the code, make their own changes and customizations, and then compile their own firmware.